HumorRank: A Tournament-Based Leaderboard for Evaluating Humor Generation in Large Language Models: HumorRank

 Given models $i$ and $j$ with latent ratings $R_i$ and $R_j$, the probability that model $i$ wins over model $j$ is formulated as an Elo-scaled logistic function:

-Instead of sequential updates, HumorRank fits the global Maximum Likelihood Estimation (MLE) using the iterative Minorization-Maximization (MM) algorithm until a strict convergence tolerance ($\epsilon < 10^{-6}$) is met and ratings are anchored at a base of 1000.
-To establish statistical significance and prove that the separation between model tiers is rigorous, we compute and report 95\% confidence intervals by resampling the match history with replacement via 100 bootstrap iterations.
+Instead of sequential updates, HumorRank fits global MLE using the iterative Minorization-Maximization (MM) algorithm~\cite{hunter2004mm} until convergence ($\epsilon < 10^{-6}$), with ratings anchored at 1000.
+To quantify uncertainty in model separation, we report 95\% confidence intervals via 200 bootstrap resamples of the match history.
+Resampling and tournament configuration details are listed in Appendix~\ref{sec:appendix_hyperparameters} (Table~\ref{tab:hyperparams_tournament}).